jordanwoodroffe/AA/README.md

 # Maze Algorithm

-A project for my second year of Computer Science Algorithm and Analysis.
-The project is to implement maze generation and solver algorithm.
+Maze generation and solver algorithm.

 The maze have 3 types of map
 * Normal maze